How To Add A Second Person to Face ID On Your iPhone (2023 Guide)

 - The standard Face ID setup procedure will now begin, so hand the phone to the person who you want to add to your Face ID and tell them to follow the steps, which include:

-- Tap Set Up Face ID, then have the second user position their face in front of your device and tap Get Started.
+- Have the second user position their face in front of your device and tap Get Started.